oracle-livelabs/apex/workflows/5-add-activities-connections.md

     ![Change Name of Human Task Create activity](./images/change-name-of-activity.png " ")

-## Task 7: Connect Raise Appointment Request to Workflow
+## Task 8: Connect Raise Appointment Request to Workflow

+Re-adjust the Workflow Diagram to make the diagram more aesthetic.

 1. Click on the **Doctor Available?** activity and draw a connection to the **Raise Appointment Request** activity.